aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 For `names` and `varnames` the keys are the name strings; but it gets trickier for `constants`.
-Equal names get the same slot in a names table, but 'equal' constants might not: for example, `5 == 5.0` is true, but `5` and `5.0` are nevertheless distinct.
-So we key on the type as well as the value of the constant:
+Equal names get the same slot in a names table, but 'equal' constants might not: for example, `5 == 5.0` is true, but `5` and `5.0` are nonetheless distinct.
+Therefore we key on the type as well as the value of the constant:

     # in CodeGen methods v0+:
         def load_const(self, constant):